espnet/espnet/README.md

 I am in the middle of editing my pull request to integrate MFA into ESPnet, so it should be easier next time.

 The audio samples used for listening experiments are [here](https://icassp2023.web.app/).
+Note that the reducing-sparsity models were trained with scaled per-parameter learning rates until the end of 400 epochs, even though the learning rate should have been reset to default when the sparsity went to 0.
+This has been corrected in the current SNIPER version.

 Additional figures mentioned in the paper, but which i did not have space to add, are: